UPPMAX/UPPMAX-documentation/docs/software/spyder_on_pelle.md

 - Step 2: Check our [Python Bundles page](python_bundles.md) and choose compatible modules.

-    - Check if your needed python packages are compatible with a JupyterLab module.
+    - Check if your needed python packages are compatible with a Spyder module.
     - If not you may need to go to 3b instead to create a isolated environment in Conda.

 #### Example with compatible  versions on Pelle